Aadecoder/Chess_Advisor/README.md

 - Uses `python-chess` to validate the board state and interface with Stockfish.
 - Renders best moves as colored arrows using OpenCV.
 - Displays suggested moves and their scores from the Stockfish engine.
+- Red Arrow is equivalent to best move then Blue arrow and finally Green

 ---